rodzanto/amazon-bedrock-agentcore-samples/01-tutorials/01-AgentCore-runtime/06-bi-directional-streaming/README.md

 - **Sonic** - Native Amazon Nova Sonic Python WebSocket implementation deployed directly to AgentCore.
 Provides full control over the Nova Sonic protocol with direct event handling.
 Includes a web client for testing real-time audio conversations with voice selection and interruption support.

+- **Strands** - High-level framework implementation using the Strands BidiAgent for simplified real-time audio conversations.
+Built on top of Nova Sonic with automatic session management, tool integration, and a streamlined API.
+Perfect for rapid prototyping and production applications that benefit from framework abstractions.

 - **Echo** - Simple echo server for testing WebSocket connectivity and authentication without AI features.

 All samples use a unified setup and cleanup process through the root `setup.sh` and `cleanup.sh` scripts.